kesem-io/kesem-sdk/README.md

   { coinCode: 2, shortName: 'ETH', title: 'Ethereum' } ]
 ```

-## ChallengeSms(smscode)
+## ChallengeSms(smscode) API Call
 This function checks that SMS code is correct by connection the backend server.
-It is used as a part of the user security challenge when sending funds if the sum of transaction is big and also as part of wallet restoration in case wallet data was corrupted.
+It is used as a part of the user security challenge validation when user is sending funds out.
+For example if the sum of transaction is big.
 ### Returns:
 <dl>
   <dt>error</dt>